SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1018-503-82-uploading-package-versions-via-ui-now-take-the-correct-limit-graft.md

 ticket: MTM-58818
 version: 1018.503.82
 ---
-Previously an incorrect limit of 6 package versions could be uploaded via the user interface.
-This has now been fixed to match the intended higher limit.
-The limit is 20 by default.
+The number of package versions that could be uploaded via the UI was incorrectly limited to 6.
+This has been fixed to match the default limit of 20 package versions.